louiselessel/Shaders-on-raspberry-pi4/README.md

 iMouse uniform is implemented for screen coordinates, not window coordinates.
 WIP.

-Thank you to Paddy Gaunt (@paddywwoof) for excellent help and advice on implementing this.
+Thank you to Paddy Gaunt (@paddywwoof) from pi3d for excellent help and advice on implementing this.
+This repo could not have been made without the help of him.

 ## Dependencies